 Adam W. Dayton

-Adam W. Dayton begins his private practice at Fabian VanCott, coming to the firm from the Office of Chief Counsel (SB/SE) of the Internal Revenue Service in Las Vegas, Nevada.
-During his three years with the IRS, Adam tried six cases before the United States Tax Court, and managed a caseload of over one hundred tax court cases.
-As an intern with the Department of Justice, Tax Division, in Washington, D.C., Adam worked on several criminal appellate cases in different judicial circuits.
+Adam works on a variety of tax issues at Fabian VanCott.
+He has experience in planning transactions to maximize tax benefit, and in representing clients before the IRS and state tax agencies.
+Before coming to Fabian VanCott, Adam worked at the Office of Chief Counsel (SB/SE) of the IRS in Las Vegas, Nevada.
+While there, Adam tried six cases before the United States Tax Court, and managed a caseload of over 100 tax court cases.
+He was also an intern at the Department of Justice, Tax Division, in Washington, D.C.
+At the DOJ he worked on several criminal appellate cases in various federal circuits and wrote an opposition to certiorari that was filed with the U.S. Supreme Court.

-Adam attended Brigham Young University in Provo, Utah, earning a degree in Neuroscience, with a minor in Business Management, going on to earn a masters degree in Physiology and Developmental Biology, and finally earning his law degree from the J. Reuben Clark Law School.
+Adam attended Brigham Young University where he earned a bachelor's degree in Neuroscience, with a minor in Business Management, going on to earn a master's degree in Physiology and Developmental Biology, and finally earning his law degree from the J. Reuben Clark Law School.
+Adam is admitted to practice in Utah and Nevada.

-Attorney with the Internal Revenue Service, Office of Chief Counsel (SB/SE), Las Vegas, Nevada, September 2013 to December 2016
+Attorney with the Internal Revenue Service, Office of Chief Counsel (SB/SE), Las Vegas, Nevada

-Summer Law Intern, Department of Justice, Tax Division, Washington, DC, Summer 2012 Summer Law Clerk, Stirba, P.C., Salt Lake City, Utah, Summer 2011
+Summer Law Intern, Department of Justice, Tax Division, Washington, DC

 Admitted to practice in the state and federal courts of Utah, 2013